C-Undritz/CI-MS1-Birmingham-Wing-Chun/README.md

 ---
 # Scope
 ## Content
-The information presented in the site has been purposefully keep minimal and focused to keep the user attention so as to reduce the risk of overloading the user; potentially driving them away to another club/martial art.
+The information presented in the site has been purposefully kept minimal and focused to keep the user attention so as to reduce the risk of overloading the user; potentially driving them away to another club/martial art.

 ### The content has therefore been designed to keep the user attention by:
 1. Providing enough information so an informed choice can be made.